MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P10-Building-The-Comments-View/content.md

 > [action]
 > First step is to create a new `UIViewController` class (remember to use a `Cocoa Touch Class` file), and name it `CommentsViewController`

-Connect the class to the view-controller.
+# Connect the storyboard items to the view-controller.

 > [action]
 > Set the class of the `Comments` view controller to `CommentsViewController` and its `Storyboard ID` to `commentsView` in the `Identity Inspector`.

-Connect the table-view to the class.
+## Connect the table-view to the class.

 > [action]
 > Create an `IBOutlet` for the `UITableView` named `commentsTableView`, then set its `delegate` and `dataSource` to `self` in the `viewDidLoad` method.